Buy Crypto & Bitcoin in California

 In this case, some of the attackers were brought to justice and punished to the full extent of the law.
 Joel Ortiz, 21, was sentenced in a Santa Clara court to 10 years in prison for what was the first prosecuted case of SIM swapping in the U.S.

-The takeway for crypto users is simple: Use a secure form of two-factor authentication (2FA), and keep any funds you're not willing to lose in a secure wallet, with hardware wallets being among the safest.
+The takeaway for crypto users is simple: Use a secure form of two-factor authentication (2FA), and keep any funds you're not willing to lose in a secure wallet, with hardware wallets being among the safest.

 -